MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Format-Hex.md

 ### -LiteralPath

-Specifies an array of literal paths of items.
+Specifies the complete path to a file.
+The value of **LiteralPath** is used exactly as it is typed.
 This parameter does not accept wildcard characters.
 If the **LiteralPath** parameter includes escape characters, enclose the path in single quotation marks.
 PowerShell does not interpret any characters in a single quoted string as escape sequences.
 For more information, see [about_Quoting_Rules](../Microsoft.Powershell.Core/About/about_quoting_rules).

 ```yaml
 Type: String[]